North Oxfordshire Academy

-North Oxfordshire Academy is a coeducational academy school in Banbury, Oxfordshire, England.
+North Oxfordshire Academy (known locally by the abbreviation NOA) is a coeducational academy school in Banbury, Oxfordshire, England.
 It opened in September 2007, replacing the comprehensive Drayton School.
 It caters for children and young adults between the ages of 11 and 18.

 The Academy

 North Oxfordshire Academy is a part of United Learning.
 Pupils officially started learning at the academy on Monday 10 September 2007.
 Pupils had an opening ceremony on Thursday 13 September 2007 to commemorate them as the foundation (First) pupils to be in the academy.
 They were presented with a certificate and a badge.
 At the end of the summer term 2007, two of the school’s four main blocks, A Block and C block, were cleared and sealed off ready for refurbishment work that was due to start in September 2007.
 Its sixth form opened in September 2008.
 In a recent Ofsted/HMI report the officials advised that the academy had innovative strategies to improve the teaching and learning and confirmed that the academy was continuing to move in a positive direction.